register-dynamics/register-dynamics.co.uk/_data-trusts/certificate-transparency-and-deepmind.md

 ![Wall of keys]({{ site.url }}/{{ page.image }})

-Founded in 2011 and [standardised by the IETF](https://tools.ietf.org/html/rfc6962) in 2013, [Certificate Transparency](https://www.certificate-transparency.org/) is Google's effort to improve trust in the SSL Certificate ecosystem.
+Created in 2011 and [standardised by the IETF](https://tools.ietf.org/html/rfc6962) in 2013, [Certificate Transparency](https://www.certificate-transparency.org/) is Google's effort to improve trust in the SSL Certificate ecosystem.
 It is a specially designed technical solution to audit the activity of certificate vendors, and is one of the first examples of applying technology to enable strong, foolproof, external auditing.
 The work was later applied by DeepMind who used the same audit techniques to look after data from the National Health Service (NHS).

 Data trusts are a formal multi-party legal pattern developed for data, and establishing trust between parties is critical.
 Being able to augment existing processes with security and audit controls to establish trust is of specific interest to data trusts.
 With their work on Certificate Transparency, Google engineers Emilia Kasper, Adam Langley and Ben Laurie have shown that it is possible to link up rigid technical trust with fuzzy social trust.
 Their solution does this without needing more trust in new parties and without needing to change existing power structures, making pragmatic audit possible and easy to adopt.